dmorris0/Hen-Detection/DeepLabCut.md

 ## Starting Up DeepLabCut Software on the HPCC

-1. Change to your DeepLabCut project directory
+1. Change to your DeepLabCut project directory (Use `cd` command.
+An example of directory name is `HenTracks-CZ-2022-02-21`)
 2. Activate virtual environment (named 'DLC')<br><br>
 	`conda activate DLC`